Date of Degree

 Copyright 2009 Karin Lee Tollefson-Hall

 Tollefson-Hall, Karin Lee.
-"Alternativeness in art education: case studies of art instruction in three non-traditional schools." dissertation, University of Iowa, 2009.
+"Alternativeness in art education: case studies of art instruction in three non-traditional schools."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2009.